 In fact, the model that posed for the picture doesn’t look like her either.
 That woman’s been preened and prepared by personal trainers, stylists, hairdressers and makeup artists, and photographed by top photographers under ideal lighting conditions.

 And since that’s not enough, she’s been photoshopped to create a wondrous, mythical creature who does not exist in nature.
-(For some examples of the “horrors” of photoshopping, read this source – **but please note that there are some scantily-clad women at the end of this link**.)

 You might as well compare yourself to a unicorn – ha!

 Weight loss motivated by “I hate my body” rather than “I want to improve my health” is born in negativity.